 Taking service to the next level

 When it comes to providing better customer service, many organizations think that means training staff to approach all customers once they enter a store, asking them if they need help and then keeping an eye open for suspicious behaviour.
-These are all perfectly-appropriate techniques that do help minimize theft.
+These are all perfectly appropriate techniques that do help minimize theft.
 But retailers—particularly those catering to luxury clientele—need to do more.
 They need to provide great service.

 That means engaging with customers, determining their needs, being present when they try on clothing or as they test merchandise, guiding them through the purchase cycle with information about the good or service on which they’re considering spending their hard-earned dollars, and making them feel truly special.
-Deepening that engagement, perhaps by offering to enter customers into your store’s database to provide better service in future, or to help keep them up-to-date on new promotions, sends a message that your relationship is more than transactional.
+Deepening that engagement, perhaps by offering to enter customers into your store’s database to provide better service in the future, or to help keep them up-to-date on new promotions, sends a message that your relationship is more than transactional.
 It’s about working together to satisfy their unique retail needs over the long haul.

 On the security front, providing high-touch service sends another message: we’re on the lookout for potential thieves and we will catch those who try to leave our store without paying for merchandise.
-It also shifts the focus from providing what some might consider to be harassing service—when a salesperson follows you around the store and won’t allow you to browse in peace—to adding value by helping them achieve their shopping goals.
+It also shifts the focus from providing what some might consider being harassing service—when a salesperson follows you around the store and won’t allow you to browse in peace—to adding value by helping them achieve their shopping goals.
 That could mean presenting them with interesting alternative options, such as a different style garment or a different model of electronic device, for example.

 Now, you may be wondering why a security firm is providing advice on the HR and sales front.
 Because smart, forward-thinking security requires a holistic perspective.
 We’re happy to sell retailers our integrated security services, but we know through both empirical data and experience that they’re far more effective when our clients take a 360-degree view of their security needs.